Arnold Shore: Artist

 In the 1950s he was to return to the VAS, and was its president 1958–61.
 After Meldrum's school closed in 1923, Shore joined the Twenty Melbourne Painters exhibiting with them for many years.
 From 1924 he abandoned Meldrum's tonalism and though he never left Australia and knew them only from reproductions, adopted Post-Impressionist and styles of contemporary European artists.
 He exhibited, in a solo show at the Atheneum, one of the earliest displays of modern art in the city.
 In 1932 he was a foundation member of the Contemporary Art Group, with A. E. Alsop, Rupert Bunny, George Bell, Ian Fairweather, William Frater, Daryl Lindsay, Ada May Plante, Evelyn Syme, C. S. Powers, Isobel Tweddle and Eric Thake, a forerunner of Melbourne's Contemporary Art Society.
 He joined the Group in three annual exhibitions, two in Melbourne and one in Sydney.
 In 1937 his second solo show was at Macquarie Galleries in Sydney, a critical and commercial success.
 His work was purchased by Colonel Aubrey Gibson, whose collection was shown at the National Gallery of Victoria in 1969.

 Educator

 With George Bell in 1932 he established the Bell-Shore School in an upstairs studio on the corner of Bourke and Queen Streets, Melbourne in which they taught modern painting, with Shore running it alone when Bell traveled overseas.
 After Bell's return, disagreements caused them to separate.
 Shore became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art. while Bell was vehemently opposed to its conservatism and set up the Contemporary Art Society in competition, to foster modernism.
 In 1947 Shore moved to Sydney, but the following year he returned to Melbourne where he was employed as Guide Lecturer, introducing visitors to the collection of the National Gallery of Victoria until 1957.
+Shore is reported to have mentored John Perceval and inspired Noel Counihan to become an artist.